postgresml/postgresml/pgml-dashboard/content/blog/how-to-improve-search-results-with-machine-learning.md

 ### Indexing

-Postgres treats everything in the standard SQL `WHERE` clause as a filter, by default.
-It makes this keyword search work by scanning the entire table, converting each document body to a `tsvector`, and then comparing the `tsquery` to the `tsvector`.
+Postgres treats everything in the standard SQL `WHERE` clause as a filter.
+By default, it makes this keyword search work by scanning the entire table, converting each document body to a `tsvector`, and then comparing the `tsquery` to the `tsvector`.
 This is called a "sequential scan".
 It's fine for small tables, but for production use cases at scale, we'll need a more efficient solution.

 The first step is to store the `tsvector` in the table, so we don't have to generate it during each search.
 We can do this by adding a new `GENERATED` column to our table, that will automatically stay up to date.
 We also want to search both the **title** and **body**, so we'll concatenate `||` the fields we want to include in our search, separated by a simple space `' '`.